MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab7_Dynamics_365_Marketing_capstone_lab.md

 22. Click to select the entire section below the section you just modified.
 Press the **trash can** icon to remove the section.

-23. Repeat the process for the remaining sections in the message.
+23. Repeat the process for the remaining sections or other elements in the message.

 24. Before we make the email live, we will check it for errors.
 On the **Command Bar**, select the **Check for Errors** button.